 Top 10 things to do in Chandigarh

 #Explore Rock Garden like a tourist

 The exceptional Rock garden which started as an illegal garden is now truly the best thing to do in Chandigarh.
-Spread over 40 acres, the Rock garden will probably require a day to explore completely.
+Spread over 40 acres, the Rock garden will probably need a day to explore completely.
 Rock Garden flaunts a form of art never highlighted to this extent in India before this initiative.

 Rock Garden is split into three phases with each phases displaying different types of sculptures.
 Phase One targets a variety of distorted rocks and discarded objects which are put to display in a captivating demeanor.

 Phase two is in completely in contrast to the phase one and looks more like a mini-kingdom in itself.
 Phase two showcases a huge man-made waterfall, canals and an open theater.

 The waterfall at the Rock Garden is usually the spotlight with the tourists considering a photogenic one.
 The canal at the phase two looks straight out of some historic era which can be easily targeted for a movie shooting – yup that beautiful!